slott56/building-skills-oo-design-book/source/roulette/cancellation.rst

 ..  attribute:: PlayerCancellation.sequence

     This :class:`List` keeps the bet amounts; wins are removed from this list and losses are appended to this list.
-THe current bet is the first value plus the last value.
+The current bet is the first value plus the last value.

 ..  attribute:: PlayerCancellation.outcome